eblume/CS-Club-Site-at-SJSU/about.md

 ---
 {% include JB/setup %}

-The Computer Science Club at SJSU strives to gather and motivate computerr science students.
+The Computer Science Club at SJSU strives to gather and motivate computer science students.
 It provides a forum for sharing opportunities, knowledge and to network.
 Also it allows students with this common interest to have some fun!